powellri/MealPlanner/README.md

 # MealPlanner
-Angular and .NET Core 5
+Blazor and .NET Core 5